landing-ai/landingai-python/docs/image-operations.md

 ![Cereal image](../images/cereal-ops/cereal.jpeg)
 ![Cereal resized only one dimention](../images/cereal-ops/cereal-resized-width.jpeg)

-When running inferences, resizing images can help reduce the traffic and achieve faster inferences.
-But don't downscale it too much, or you might lose important image details.
+Resizing images before running inference can speed up the inference process.
+But don't downscale too much, or you might lose important image details.

 ## Color

-You can adjust color intensity.
-The factor parameter must be 1.0 for no change, less than 1.0 for less intensity and greater than 1.0 for more intensity.
+You can adjust color intensity:

+- No change: 1.0
+- Less intensity: Less than 1.0
+- More intensity: Greater than 1.0

+See the following examples.

 ```python
 from landingai.pipeline.frameset import Frame